dotnet-websharper/docs/content/ui/reactive.md

     // [[v]] = 42
     ```

-* `View.ConstAnyc` is similar to `Const`, but is initialized asynchronously.
+* `View.ConstAsync` is similar to `Const`, but is initialized asynchronously.
 Until the async returns, the resulting View is uninitialized.

 * <a name="view-map"></a>`View.Map` takes an existing View and maps its value through a function.